Now is the time to add healthy African recipes to your diet, starting with simple and delicious Steamed Plantains!

 Buying plantains

-- Bon Appetit suggests buying ripe plantains that have yellow and black skin or dark colors.
+- Bon Appetit suggests buying ripe plantains with yellow and black skin or dark colors.

 - They should feel firm to the touch.